 Some providers will require all systems be updated before the terms of your contract start.
 Others will clearly state that they do not cover “End of Support” systems, even if you choose to keep them.
 Another option providers have is to do time and materials work on these systems for additional costs, but keep in mind your MSP probably will not accept liability for them.

-Accessibility: When is Your Managed Services Provider Available to Help You?
+Accessibility: When Is Your Managed Services Provider Available to Help You?

 You will want to know when your Managed Services Provider is available to help you, and how long you should expect to wait when problems arise.
 For example, is your provider available 24/7/365, or do they have limited helpdesk hours?

 You will also want to have an expectation for your provider’s response and resolution times.
-Response time is how long you can expect to wait before initially hearing form your MSP after submitting a ticket.
+Response time is how long you can expect to wait before initially hearing from your MSP after submitting a ticket.
 Resolution time is how long you can expect to wait before your problems are fixed.
 Service Level Agreements (SLAs) help set these expectations between you and your provider, so both ends know what to expect as problems arise.

-Systems: What are Your MSP’s Systems in Place to Support Your IT Environment?
+Systems: What Are Your MSP’s Systems in Place to Support Your IT Environment?

 First off, you will want to understand where different levels of technology and IT issues fall on your MSP’s priority scale.
 You don’t want to be stuck thinking pieces of your IT environment are a top priority when they fall further down on your provider’s list.

 Lastly, what are your MSP’s incident response plans?
 If something does go wrong and there is a breach in your IT environment, how will your provider respond?
-Part of this may include data recovery, changing passwords company-wide, increased monitoring.
+Part of this may include data recovery, changing passwords company-wide, and increased monitoring.
 You want to make sure your Managed Services Provider is proactive but also responsive.

-Reporting: What is Your MSP’s System in Place to Provide Reports of Their Work on Your IT Environment?
+Reporting: What Is Your MSP’s System in Place to Provide Reports of Their Work on Your IT Environment?

 Managed Services Providers should have an established and recurring schedule of reports they provide about their work and your IT environment.
 For example, most MSPs will provide you with reports on the status of your environment and services in the form of a Quarterly Business Review.

 You should receive health/status reports that will let you know if your systems are being properly taken care of and show you how much you are using specific services in your plan.
-These reports will help you know what you are paying for and keep you provider accountable if you notice they are not holding up their end of the deal.
+These reports will help you know what you are paying for and keep your provider accountable if you notice they are not holding up their end of the deal.
 Additionally, these reports can help you scale your services if you notice you are consistently not using services you pay for.

-Liability: Who is Liable for What?
+Liability: Who Is Liable for What?

-Your Managed Services Agreement should clearly define the terms of liability.
+Your Managed Services agreement should clearly define the terms of liability.
 What are you liable for in the agreement?
 What liabilities fall on your Managed Services Provider?
 For example, we already discussed how many MSPs that work on “End of Support” systems will not assume liability for those systems.

 Another thing to look for are the limitations of liability.
 What limit do you have on suing your provider for negligence?

-Confidentiality: How is Your MSP Protecting Your Information?
+Confidentiality: How Is Your MSP Protecting Your Information?